UACalc/AlgebraFiles/README.md

 ## Releases and Citations
-Citing files in this repository in publications requires some care because the contents of this repository changes often.
-Nonetheless, it is possible to create accurate citations that point to files that existed at some point in time (but might no longer exist in the master branch of the repository).
+Citing files in this repository in publications requires some care because the contents of this repository change often.
+Nonetheless, it is possible to create accurate citations that point to files that existed at some point in time (but might no longer exist in the master branch).
 This is accomplished using [releases](https://help.github.com/categories/releases/) and [tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 ### current release
 As of June 1, 2016, the current release of the AlgebraFiles repository is v1.0.1.